-Sample Preparation.
 Samples were prepared on double-polished silicon substrates coated with gold on one side.
 The gold coating allowed IR measurements to be made in reflection mode.
 When casting solvents could be matched such that each layer was insoluble in the casting solvent for the subsequent layer, trilayer stacks necessary for these experiments were made directly by sequential spin casting.
 Often this requirement could not be met and an alternative, film float approach was employed.
 This float method required spin casting each layer on separate glass substrates, then floating the polymer films onto the surface of water from the glass substrates.
-The floating films were then dried by heating and/or vacuum desiccation.
+The floating films were then picked up on the sample substrate bearing the underlying film layer(s).
+The samples were then dried by heating and/or vacuum desiccation.
 This method is, of course, limited to polymers that release from the substrate and maintain film integrity during floating.
-A series of control experiments were conducted to insure that the float process did not leach a significant amount of PAG out of the films or cross-contaminate the layers.
+A series of control experiments were conducted to insure that the float process did not leach a significant amount of PAG out of the films or cross contaminate the layers.